brandonladen/alx-low_level_programming/0x0E-structures_typedef/README.md

 			owner, tyoe char *
-		1-init_dog.c - A function that initialize a variable of type struct dog 2-print_dog.c - A function that prints a struct dog
+		1-init_dog.c - A function that initialize a variable of type struct dog 2-print_dog.c - A function that prints a struct dog 4-new_dog.c - A function that creates a new dog